 Repeat on the other side, for the other sleeve.

-Step 5: Fold the kimono in half, so the right sides are facing together.
+Step 5: Fold the robe in half, so the right sides are facing together.
 Sew along the edge, from the edge of the sleeve hem, all the way down to the hem of the bodice.
 Clip into the corners of the seam allowance under the arms.
 Finish the seam.
 Repeat on other side.
 Press the seams towards the back.

 Step 6: Turn your hem up by 4cm - if you are using bias binding on your seams, you may like to bind the raw edge first, before turning the hem up towards the wrong side and sewing down.